Best Cards without Foreign Transaction Fees in Canada 2024

 |

-How to get a card with no foreign transaction fees in Canada
+How to get a travel card with no foreign transaction fees in Canada

 The process to get a card with no foreign transaction fee will vary a lot depending on the provider and the card type.
 For a credit card you’ll need to prove your eligibility and undergo credit checks.
 Some banks may require you to visit a branch, although it’s pretty common to be able to get your card ordered online.